-PECOUR ACADEMY – BAROQUE DANCE IN PARIS – 3rd EDITION IN 2025
+PECOUR ACADEMY – BAROQUE DANCE IN PARIS – 4th EDITION IN 2026

 This Baroque dance academy offers in-depth work on the technical sources, the repertoires and the challenges of putting them into practice.
 It is aimed at an international audience by offering bilingual and intermediate-advanced to professional education.
 The schedule consists of morning technical classes and afternoon workshops with Irene Feste, Hubert Hazebroucq and Guillaume Jablonka.